 After University, I was offered a job at Leeds Rhinos Rugby and was lucky enough to be involved with one of the greatest sport teams of their generation.

-I was involved in 2 grand final wins at Old Trafford, 2 World club challenges at Elland Road and 2 challenge cup finals at Wembley in such a short space of time.
+I was involved in 2 Grand Final wins at Old Trafford, 2 World Cub challenges at Elland Road and 2 Challenge Cup finals at Wembley in such a short space of time.

 I loved it at Leeds and was so lucky to have a great mentor in Meirion Jones.
 He guided me and allowed me to learn from his mistakes.

 The Dream Sports Physio Job At Munster Rugby

 That was my ambition.
 And within four years of qualifying, I got the offer.

 I flew back to Ireland and my dream job.

 Treating British and Irish Lions players like Ronan O’Gara, Paul O’Connell, Keith Earls day in day out.

 I wish the happy ending could end there, but it didn’t go so smoothly…